kiwitcms/Kiwi/docs/source/contribution.rst

 Package
 -------

-Currently, Nitrate team only supports to distribute standard Python package and RPM package.
+Currently, KiwiTestPad team only supports to distribute standard Python package and RPM package.
 You are encouraged to package for other package system, such as the deb package for Debian based Linux distributions.